bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 **Apache Kafka Stream Type**

 - *Partitions count* *
-        Partitions is a part of data stream.
+        A partition is a part of data stream.
 Partitions are a special conception which handle regular queues in multi-queues, e.g. a stream with one partition is a queue, but a stream with two partitions is like a two different queues.
 Using streams with many partitions allows to handle parallelism properly as engine instances divide existing partitions fairly.

         Enter a number of partitions.
 It must be a positive integer.

 - *Force create*
         This field indicates if a stream should be removed and re-created by force (if it physically exists).
 Set it "True" or "False".
-It is set as "False" by default.
+The default value is "False".

 - *Tags*
-        Enter a tag\tags for the stream here.
+        Enter a tag/tags for the stream here.

 - *Replication* *Factor* *
-       `Replication factor <https://kafka.apache.org/documentation/#replication>`_ is the number of Zookeeper nodes to utilize.
+       `Replication factor <https://kafka.apache.org/documentation/#replication>`_ is the number of Zookeeper nodes to use.

        Enter a replication factor here.
 It must be an integer.

 **SQL database Stream Type**

 - *Partitions count* *
-        Partitions is a part of data stream.
+        A partition is a part of data stream.
 Partitions are a special conception which handle regular queues in multi-queues, e.g. a stream with one partition is a queue, but a stream with two partitions is like a two different queues.
 Using streams with many partitions allows to handle parallelism properly as engine instances divide existing partitions fairly.

         Enter a number of partitions.
 It must be a positive integer.

 - *Force create*
         This field indicates if a stream should be removed and re-created by force (if it physically exists).
 Set it "True" or "False".
-It is set as "False" by default.
+The default value is "False".

 - *Tags*
-        Enter a tag\tags for the stream here.
+        Enter a tag/tags for the stream here.

 - *Primary*
-       Enter a primary key here.
-It is a primary key field name used in sql database.
+       Name of primary key field in sql database.

 **RESTful Stream Type**

 - *Partitions count* *
-        Partitions is a part of data stream.
+        A partition is a part of data stream.
 Partitions are a special conception which handle regular queues in multi-queues, e.g. a stream with one partition is a queue, but a stream with two partitions is like a two different queues.
 Using streams with many partitions allows to handle parallelism properly as engine instances divide existing partitions fairly.

         Enter a number of partitions.
 It must be a positive integer.

 - *Force create*
         This field indicates if a stream should be removed and re-created by force (if it physically exists).
 Set it "True" or "False".
-It is set as "False" by default.
+The default value is "False".

 - *Tags*
-        Enter a tag\tags for the stream here.
+        Enter a tag/tags for the stream here.

 **Elasticsearch Stream Type**

 - *Force create*
         This field indicates if a stream should be removed and re-created by force (if it physically exists).
 Set it "True" or "False".
-It is set as "False" by default.
+The default value is "False".

 - *Tags*
-        Enter a tag\tags for the stream here.
+        Enter a tag/tags for the stream here.

 .. note:: Required fields are marked with an asterisk (*)